 Bruscandoli, or wild hop shoots, are one of those foraged foods that mark the start of spring in Veneto.
-And although their fleeting season is coming to an end now that the cool rainfalls of April have given way to days of warm May sun, there is still a little chance to find them.
+And although their fleeting season is coming to an end now that the cool rainfalls of April have given way to days of warm May sun, there is still a little chance to get them.

 Bruscandoli Crostini with Goat’s Cheese

 You can swap the bruscandoli (wild hop shoots) with wild asparagus, dandelion or other seasonal wild leaf or shoot of your liking and that you think might suit this sort of quick and simple preparation.
 I love these as a quick, light lunch, but they work very well as an appetiser.